stevepryde/spnaughts/README.md

 to run the human player in anything other than single game mode.

 Game log files are output into the logs/ directory.
 This directory will be created if it does not exist.
+Logging is quite minimal at the moment, although logging functionality is supported and ready to use by games.

 ## BATCH MODE